den-logo/GitHub-client/README.md

 # GitHub API Client

 Mini React app that allows you to get some information about GitHub users repos:
-* List of public repositories of a user
+* List of public repositories of a certain user
 * Repository's basic information, that has been placed on the card of repository
 * Coming soon  `¯\_(ツ)_/¯`